-Pigweed’s Python build¶
+Pigweed’s GN Python Build#

 Pigweed uses a custom GN-based build system to manage its Python code.
-The Pigweed Python build supports packaging, installation, and distribution of interdependent local Python packages.
+The Pigweed Python build supports packaging, installation and distribution of interdependent local Python packages.
 It also provides for fast, incremental static analysis and test running suitable for live use during development (e.g. with pw_watch) or in continuous integration.

 Pigweed’s Python code is exclusively managed by GN, but the GN-based build may be used alongside CMake, Bazel, or any other build system.
 Pigweed’s environment setup uses GN to set up the initial Python environment, regardless of the final build system.
 As needed, non-GN projects can declare just their Python packages in GN.